lululxvi/deepxde/docs/demos/pinn_forward/allen-cahn.rst

     geomtime = dde.geometry.GeometryXTime(geom, timedomain)
     d = 0.001

-Now, we express the PDE residual of the Allen-Cahn equation as follows
+Now, we express the PDE residual of the Allen-Cahn equation:

 .. code-block:: python